-West Nile Virus found in mosquitoes in Worcester Risk level remains at moderate, spraying set for July 31
+West Nile Virus found in mosquitoes in Worcester Risk level raised to moderate, spraying set for July 24

-Worcester - The Massachusetts Department of Public Health has informed city officials that West Nile Virus has been detected in mosquitoes collected in Worcester and that the risk level remains at moderate.
+Worcester - The Massachusetts Department of Public Health informed city officials today that West Nile Virus has been detected in mosquitoes collected in Worcester and that the risk level has been raised to moderate.
 No humans have tested positive for the virus.

-The City of Worcester Division of Public Health and the Department of Inspectional Services have coordinated with the Central Massachusetts Mosquito Control Project (CMMCP) to spray a designated area of concern on Tuesday, July 31 (see attached map) after sunset, up until midnight.
+The City of Worcester Division of Public Health and the Department of Inspectional Services have coordinated with the Central Massachusetts Mosquito Control Project (CMMCP) to spray a designated area of concern on Tuesday, July 24 (see attached map) after sunset, up until midnight.